gbbirkisson/hass-repo/xcomfortd/README.md

 ## About

-This plugin allows you to communicate with the Eaton xComfort CKOZ-00/14 Communication stick through MQTT.
-It is based on this awesome repository: <https://github.com/karloygard/xcomfortd>.
+This plugin allows you to control the Eaton xComfort CKOZ-00/14 Communication stick through MQTT.
+It is based on `karloygard` [xcomfortd](https://github.com/karloygard/xcomfortd).
 View the [README](https://github.com/karloygard/xcomfortd/blob/master/README.md) from that repository for more info.

 ## Setup lights